 The best UK VPNs today

 ExpressVPN is quite simply the best UK VPN because it provides everything you need in a tidy package.
 You'll have access to slick mobile apps as well as options for Windows PCs and Macs, and there's excellent 24/7 support in case anything doesn't work as it should

-Privacy is a major priority for ExpressVPN, and with any plan you'll be covered by military-grade 256-bit encryption.
+Privacy is a major priority for ExpressVPN, and with any plan you'll be covered by industry-standard 256-bit encryption.
 You'll also have a good selection of protocols to choose from, meaning you can choose to prioritise speed or security.

 Backing all that up are excellent connection speeds.
 Connections are virtually unaffected when using UK servers, and remain swift even when connected to farther-flung ones.
 That's great if you're looking to stream in HD, or torrent large files swiftly.

-Get 49% off plus 3 free months of the best UK VPN
+Get 3 months FREE of the best UK VPN

 ExpressVPN is currently offering Tom's Guide readers three free months – that's 15 months for the price of 12.
 And, in the rare event that it's not for you, you'll also have a 30-day money-back guarantee keeping you safe.
 Not bad for the best UK VPN.

 Possibly the biggest name on the scene, NordVPN is a great choice for those looking for a security-focused UK VPN.
-Recently independently audited for the second time by PwC, the provider has again proved itself to be reliably secure – you can read the full NordVPN review for more info.
+Frequently independently audited, the provider has again proved itself to be reliably secure – you can read the full NordVPN review for more info.

 On desktop Nord's apps are attractive and easy to use, and you'll be able to change a number of settings to tailor your experience.
 For example, you'll have a choice of protocols and a kill switch to protect you if your VPN connection drops.